pomonam/kronfluence/examples/cifar/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ```

-To use AMP when computing influence scores (in addition to half precision when computing influence factors and scores), run:
+To use AMP when computing influence scores, run:

 ```bash
 python analyze.py --query_batch_size 1000 \